talamortis/OregonCore-Modules/README.md

 ![logo](https://avatars2.githubusercontent.com/u/14118733?s=400&v=4) Welcome to OregonCore!
 =================================================================================

-This repository is dedicated to all the oregoncore modules
+This repository is dedicated to all the oregoncore modules & Eluna Scripts

 Build Status
 ------------